Skip To Content

 3. a list of every document, if any, reviewed by the expert in forming the opinion.

-12.5.6 A party that objects to a proposed expert’s qualifications shall advise the other party of their objection no later than 60 days after receiving the expert report.
+12.5.6 A party that objects to the admissibility of some or all evidence set out in an expert report, whether based on qualifications, relevance and/or impartiality shall advise the other party and the Tribunal of their objection no later than 60 days a of receiving it.

 Treating Physicians